Team1559/2022-RapidReact/CODE_OF_CONDUCT.md

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as team 1559 pledge to keep all of our code open source and free to use.
-There will be no insults or inapropreate comments.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+- Using welcoming and inclusive language
-* Gracefully accepting constructive criticism
+- Gracefully accepting constructive criticism
+- No insults or inappropriate comments
 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+- The use of sexualized language or imagery and unwelcome sexual attention or advances
-* Trolling, insulting/derogatory comments, and personal or political attacks
+- Trolling, insulting/derogatory comments, and personal or political attacks
-* Public or private harassment
+- Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities